aschiffer186/Maxwell/README.md

 ## Integration with Chrono Library
 `BasicQuantity` can be constructed from and converted to an instance of `std::chrono::duration` when the `BasicQuantity` has units of time.
 This construction and conversion is implict when no information is loss.

+Class template argument deduction is available when constructing from a `std::chrono::duration` when the period of the duration matches a unit in Maxwell.